4 Key Components of Effective Security Awareness Training for Employees

 Training content should be focused on the trending threats most relevant to users, rather than trying to cover several topics of varying complexity at once.
 Most individual are going to take more away from a cybersecurity awareness training that focuses on a handful of key threats (and best practices) they are most likely to encounter in their daily workflows or personal life.
 Fundamental topics to cover in security awareness training for employees include

 - Phishing – Phishing continues to be one of the most common attack vectors, mostly because malicious actors know how easy it is to trick employees into downloading attachments or clicking malicious links.
 Phishing is one of the most common causes of an incident and one of the easier to prevent with security awareness training for employees.
 Walk through examples of phishing emails with employees, including ones that are easy to identify as being phishing attempts and ones that are more sophisticated.
 Inform employees about common strategies like “spoofing” emails or domains, and what it actually means to slow down and examine the “From”, hover over links, and dissect URLs and identify domains.
-One quick, free tool that can help is BrightWise’s microlearning quiz on link safety.
-Feel free to share it with your employees.
+Better yet, provide regulary training for your employees.
+We offer turn-key, managed cybersecurity awareness training for employees that includes phishing simulations.

 - Strong Authentication: Authentication is often one of the first lines of defense, especially with the expanded use of cloud solutions and today’s rampant business email compromise attacks.
 A complex, 8 character password is considered strong to most users, and storing passwords in a Word document or plaintext list on their smart phone is typically viewed as relatively harmless.
 When covering the topic of authentication, emphasize the idea that Longer is Stronger (16 characters or more), use of multifactor authentication, and the importance of never using the same passwords for business and personal accounts.
 Inform users about available password managers and how they can be used to create and manage unique passwords across accounts.
 We offer a free password tips sheet you can share with your employees.